 A passion for working in and conserving Scotland's countryside and an enthusiasm to get involved is all you need.
-You don't need to have any previous experience to volunteer with us - you will receive support, encouragement and training and work alongside SISI project and/or fishery trust staff to help you along.
+You do not need to have any previous experience to volunteer with us - you will receive support, encouragement and training and work alongside project and/or fishery trust staff to help you.

-We welcome people of all abilities and all ages.
-Our normal minimum volunteering age is 18 years old, however we are happy to talk to anyone under 18 years about how we can work with you.
+We welcome people of all abilities and all ages - our normal minimum volunteering age is 18 years old.
+However, we are happy to talk to anyone under 18 years about how we can work with you.